 The first 2 pillboxes should be in plain sight at this point.
 The first Maili Pillbox is one of my favorites.

-It might look a little plain on the outside with four intact walls, a roof, an open doorway, and a rectangle long window where the soldiers would peer out and keep watch.
-And has the best views in my option!
+It might look a little plain on the outside with four intact walls, a roof, an open doorway, and a long, rectangular window where the soldiers would peer out and keep watch.
+And has the best views in my opinion!

-Step inside and be amazed by some of the mural painting that now cover the interior walls.
-The view from the window is one of the best of the four in my option so enjoy!
+Step inside and be amazed by some of the murals that now cover the interior walls.
+The view from the window is one of the best of the four in my opinion so enjoy!

-Just a few more steps up the hill, not more than 100 feet, and you will come upon the second Maili Pillbox.
-Similar to the first pillbox, this one is pretty plane on the outside but a tiny bit larger in size.
+Just a few more steps up the hill, not more than 100 feet away, you will come upon the second Maili Pillbox.
+Similar to the first pillbox, this one is pretty plain on the outside but a tiny bit larger in size.

-It’s also common to see hikers climbing onto the roof of all 4 structures, for the novelty, exploration and in hopes of getting a better view, and perhaps feeling on top of the world.
+It’s also common to see hikers climbing onto the roof of all 4 structures, for the novelty, exploration, getting a better view, and perhaps feeling on top of the world.

-We cannot recommend climbing up onto these roofs as it takes a little skill getting up and off of them, and you could be prone to falling with injury since there are no ladders, support, or guard rails to hold onto or protect you from falling off.
+We cannot recommend climbing onto the roofs of these bunkers as it takes a little skill getting up and off of them.
+You can easily fall and get injured since there are no ladders, support, or guard rails to hold onto or protect you from falling off.
 Take caution and proceed at your own risk.

 The same trail connects all 4 Maili Pillboxes, and walking up another 100 feet will get you to the third pillbox.
 This Maili pillbox is by far the most popular, and distinctive from the others, as it has been painted pink inside and out.